Crawling technicolor: WW or NG mechanism at fixed points?

-Section \ref{lattice} is a discussion of signals for NG-mode fixed points which may be seen in lattice investigations.
-In particular, we note that observations \cite{Aoki14, Appel14} of a light scalar particle for $N_f = 8$ flavors may indicate the presence of a NG-mode IR fixed point in the $N_f = 8$ theory.
+Section \ref{lattice} contains a discussion of signals for NG-mode fixed points which may be seen in lattice investigations.
+In particular, we note that observations \cite{Aoki14,Aoki16,Appel16,Appel19} of a light scalar particle for $N_f= 8$ flavors may indicate the presence of an NG-mode IR fixed point in the $N_f = 8$ theory.
 Prompted by recent work \cite{Golt16,Appel17,Appel17a} on ``dilaton-based'' potentials, we consider testing our Higgs potential on the lattice in order to determine $\beta'$.

-The main text concludes in section \ref{conclusions} with a brief review of the key points and an analysis showing that the effects of FCNCs can be naturally suppressed in crawling TC.
+The main text concludes in Sec.\ \ref{conclusions} with a brief review of the key points and an analysis showing that the effects of flavor-changing neutral currents (FCNCs) can be naturally suppressed in crawling TC.

 There are five appendices.
 Appendix \ref{decouple} shows that the assertion\footref{IRcond} that condensates decouple in the IR limit is underivable and contradicts QCD.
 Appendix \ref{chiral} reviews the original current-algebraic approach to soft-pion theorems and their extension to scale \cite{Mack68,Cre70,Carr71} and conformal \cite{RJC71,PdiV16,PdiV17} symmetry.
 Appendix \ref{technigluon} examines how gluon and technigluon condensates may be defined without relying on perturbative subtractions.
 Appendix \ref{app:ward} describes the NG-mode scale-invariant world at $\alphaIR$: most amplitudes depend on dimensionally transmuted masses, but coefficient functions in short-distance expansions are shown to obey the same scaling and conformal rules as leading singularities in WW-mode theories.
-Finally, appendix \ref{app:scaling} reviews formulas for the anomalous dimension of the trace-anomaly operator.
+Finally, Appendix \ref{app:scaling} reviews formulas for the anomalous dimension of the trace-anomaly operator.